Montana/terraform-azure-rbac/README.md

 # terraform-azure-rbac
-RBAC with Terraform using Azure DevOps, single-role and multi-role examples.
+Rule based access control with Terraform using Azure DevOps. with Terraform using Azure DevOps, single-role and multi-role examples.